bsdimp/venix/doc/ABI.md

 bss | a_bss
 sbrk | 64k - all these

+a_entry is set to 0x2000, but it's unclear why, since the code clearly has to start executing at 0.

 #### NMAGIC

 The PDP-11 called this separate I&D. It appears, though it hasn't been